linq2js/ymlgen/README.md

 - item4
 ```

-After saving the yml, ymlgen will create new file that locates in `/yourWorkspaceDir/test/list.html`
+After saving the yml file, `ymlgen` will create new file that locates in `/yourWorkspaceDir/test/list.html`

 ```html
 <ul>